 The Broadcaster would be expected to submit a written response in relation to the complaint to the Authority within ten days of receipt of notification of the complaint from us.

 You should be aware that if an investigation takes place, it may be necessary to contact you and you may be asked for additional information.
 If a response is not received to the request for additional information within 14 days, we may take this to mean that you no longer wish to pursue your complaint and the complaint may therefore be closed.

 We endeavour to have any complaint resolved with 28 days of receipt and will inform you of the outcome of the complaint.

-Licensees are obliged to report to the Commission on how they deal with complaints from the public which they receive directly.
+Licensees are obliged to report to the Authority on how they deal with complaints from the public which they receive directly.
 We take all complaints seriously and, where we feel a complaint to be justified, will take action with the licensee concerned.

 If the Complainant or Broadcaster disagrees with any actions arising from the complaint, they can submit an appeal against the decision within 14 days of receipt of notification.
 The appeal will be considered by the Members of the Communications and Utilities Regulatory Authority and their decision will be final.